janwww/motion-instructor/README.md

 <img width=380 src="images/handmenu.gif">
 </p>

-The user has an option of following a guided course, which consisits of repeating basic steps to perfect them and testing their skills on choreographies.
+The user has an option of following a guided course, which consists of repeating basic steps to perfect them and testing their skills on choreographies.
 They can also use freeplay mode to beat their previous highest score.

 There are a multitude of visualization options, so the user can change the environment to their own needs and accelerates the learning process.
-This includes creating multiple instances of his avatar and the one of the teacher, mirroring them, showing a graph of the score, a live RGB feed from the kinect and others.
+This includes creating multiple instances of his avatar and the one of the teacher, mirroring them, showing a graph of the score, a live RGB feed from the Kinect and others.
 Changes can be either done in the main menu or trough the hand menu for smaller changes.